Port of Camden: Tourism and recreation

 The Central Waterfront, with Wiggins Marina, lies upstream of the maritime and industrial facilities in the port.
 The USS New Jersey (BB-62) is berthed between the two districts.
-The BB&T Pavilion, Wiggins Park, and the Adventure Aquarium are located nearby.
+The BB&T Pavilion, Wiggins Park, and the Adventure Aquarium are nearby.

-Bergen Square and Waterfront South are two districts located to the east of the port.
+Bergen Square and Waterfront South are two districts to the east of the port.
 There has been some conflict with combining residential needs with port needs.
 The Camden Shipyard & Maritime Museum opened in 2016.
 Phoenix Park was developed in 2015 allowing for waterfront access for recreation in the midst of the maritime facilities.

 The Freedom Pier is a public waterfront promenade at the former Coast Guard Base Gloucester.